Singular sets and parameters of generalized triangle orbifolds: Examples of generalized triangle orbifolds without Property RE.

-Here we will consider an example of a generalized triangle orbifold, whose singular set does not correspond to any of the eight types of singularities from Theorem~2.4.
-This orbifold appears to be a counterexample to the Lemma~2.3 if we do not suppose that the orbifolds considered there are common.
+Here we shall consider examples of generalized triangle orbifolds whose singular sets do not correspond to any of the eight types of singularities from Theorem~\ref{CT}.

-The example is well known, it is the Picard orbifold.
+Our basic example is well known, it is the Picard orbifold.
 It was first shown in \cite{Brun} that the Picard group can be generated by only two elements or by three involutions.
-Let us reproduce what happens.
+Let us recall this presentation.